 2.3 Reset- (Default) Button

-The board 7273(RC) can be reset or set to the factory default status by a reset button behind the front panel of the board.
-The reset button is accessible with a thin objective through the small drilling in the front panel.
+The Board 7274(RC) can be reset by the Reset-(Default) Button behind the front panel of the board.
+The Reset-(Default) Button is accessible with a thin object through the small drilling in the front panel.